Hedda Hopper: Blacklisting

 Charlie Chaplin was another target of Hedda Hopper's vitriol because of his alleged Communist sympathies and his relationships with much younger women, which she considered immoral despite her own marriage to a man 27 years her senior.
 She also objected to him for remaining a British citizen and not becoming an American, which she considered an act of ingratitude towards a country which had given him so much.
 When in 1943, he denied that he was the father of 22-year old actress Joan Barry’s child, Hopper assisted Barry in filing a paternity suit against Chaplin, launching a campaign of attrition against him through her column, and calling for him to be deported for his "moral turpitude".
 She defended her behavior by stating that she wished to make an example of Chaplin as "a warning to others involved in dubious relationships".
 Her grudge deepened when, later in the year, Chaplin married 18-year old Oona O'Neill and gave the scoop to Louella Parsons out of dislike for Hopper.
 For years after the paternity trial, Hopper cooperated with the FBI to destabilize Chaplin's career.
 This involved her printing damaging information leaked by the FBI concerning Chaplin's past Communist affiliations, while Hopper in turn provided the agency with unsavory gossip about Chaplin's personal life gleaned from her informants.
 Her sustained criticism of Chaplin was one of the factors which contributed to his being denied re-entry to the United States in 1952.

-Actress Ingrid Bergman was also blacklisted as a result of Hedda Hopper's sustained negative coverage in her columns.
+Actress Ingrid Bergman was also blacklisted as a result of Hopper's sustained negative coverage in her columns.
 Hopper had supported Bergman in her column throughout the 1940s, advocating for her to land starring roles in The Bells of St. Mary's (1945) and Joan of Arc (1948).
 She was enraged when Bergman lied to her about being pregnant with married director Roberto Rossellini's baby.
 Hopper had believed Bergman's denial of the pregnancy, printing a fervent repudiation of the rumor in 1949.
 However, Bergman was indeed pregnant, and the news was leaked to Hopper's arch-rival Louella Parsons, who gained the scoop.
 Seeking revenge, Hopper launched a PR campaign decrying Bergman for being pregnant out of wedlock and carrying a married man's child.